Net-AI-Git/PSD-env/main/docs/app_gui_utils.md

 - `float` - RMS value in g units, or 0.0 if input is invalid

 **Side Effects:**
-None
+None (delegates to `calculate_rms_from_psd`)

 **Error Handling:**
+- All error handling is delegated to `calculate_rms_from_psd`, which:
   - Returns 0.0 if frequencies or psd_values are None
   - Returns 0.0 if arrays have less than 2 points
   - Returns 0.0 if calculated mean square is negative (physical impossibility)
   - Sorts data by frequency before integration to ensure correct results

 **Used In:**
 - `app/tab_visualizer.py` - Called to calculate RMS for legend display and save operations
-- `create_psd_plot()` - Called internally to calculate RMS for legend
+- `create_psd_plot()` - Called internally to calculate RMS for legend (though `create_psd_plot` now receives pre-calculated RMS values via `rms_info` parameter)

 ### Function: `create_psd_plot(psd_data, envelope_data, plot_title, on_change_callback=None, rms_info=None)`